GetStream/discord-clone-nextjs/README.md

 ### Prerequisites

-None.
-Well, a machine running [Node.js](https://nodejs.org/en) and the option to clone the repository.
+First, a machine running [Node.js](https://nodejs.org/en) and the option to clone the repository.
 The rest of the setup is explained in [Part 1](https://getstream.io/blog/discord-clone-project-setup/).

+Second, an account with Stream.
+We have a [free tier](https://getstream.io/pricing/#chat) and we can create an account for free using [this link](https://http://getstream.io/try-for-free/).

 ### Running locally